 After doing the necessary restoration, get a covenant for your site.
 Secure this to ensure the protection of the restored wetland areas despite changes in ownership and control.

 Then check the progress of your restoration.
 Maintain a system for your weed and pest control.
-As much as possible, keep track of its progress by recording it so you know what works, and how effective the planting and restoration is on your wetland.
+As much as possible, keep track of its progress by recording it so you know what works and how effective the planting and restoration done on your wetland.